software-mansion/starknet.py/docs/api/messages.rst

-StarkNet <> Ethereum Messaging
+Starknet <> Ethereum Messaging
 ==============================

 .. warning::
-    StarkNet <> Ethereum Messaging module is deprecated.
-If you are using it, please contact us on our StarkNet discord channel: starknet-py.
+    Starknet <> Ethereum Messaging module is deprecated.
+If you are using it, please contact us on our Starknet discord channel: starknet-py.

 .. _Messaging:

-Module containing utilities to operate on StarkNet ->  Ethereum and Ethereum -> StarkNet messages
+Module containing utilities to operate on Starknet ->  Ethereum and Ethereum -> Starknet messages

 .. py:module:: starknet_py.net.l1.messages